Successful Shredding and Mass Building using the Keto Diet

 For the first several weeks of your keto plan, however, be sure to keep carbohydrate intake at no more than 50g per day to ensure that this popular macro does not serve as the exclusive fuel source for your body.
 Only then may you enter full ketosis and begin reaping the many benefits of this largely unheralded approach.

-Though primarily associated with weight loss and health, keto dieting is also suitable for those wanting to secure a muscle building edge.
+Though primarily associated with weight loss and health, using the Keto Diet is also suitable for those wanting to secure a muscle building edge.
 If done correctly, a state of ketosis should provide you with the following five benefits.

 1. Better Health